drdesmond/home-price-predictor/ml-engine/README.md

 # ML Engine (Flask)

 Lightweight Flask service that turns a trained model into a `/predict` endpoint for the Property Estimator stack.
 When this API is offline, the backend automatically switches to the pretrained ONNX model in `backend/src/models`.
+Start Flask server and set env (MODEL_URL=http://127.0.0.1:5000) if you want live predictions; otherwise you can continue with just the client and backend.

 ## Core flow